LukeWymanUM/capstone_missoula_building_permits/README.md

 The GIS team whose expertise was instrumental in implementing the visualization components.

-A special thanks to all on the project team who participated in weekly meetings and providing feedback, which significantly improved the final product.
+I'd like to extend a special thank you to the entire project team for their active participation in our weekly meetings.
+The consistent and valuable feedback shared during these meetings was instrumental in shaping the project's outcome.